• Skip to primary navigation

 Ingredients

-This recipe makes slightly less than 2 cups of lemon curd, which is more than enough to layer in between a cake and also spread on top of 12 scones.
+This recipe makes slightly less than 2 cups of lemon curd, which is more than enough to layer between a cake and also spread on top of 12 scones.

 **You can get the complete list of ingredients and full instructions for making microwave lemon curd on the printable recipe card at the end of this post**